 DANIIL TRIFONOV

-Since Trifonov’s last recital under our auspices in April of 2013 we have been working very hard for more than a decade to bring him back another performance.
+Trifonov performed under our auspices three times, including his last Vancouver recital in April of 2013.
+We have been working very hard to bring him back for another performance.
+And we succeeded!
 A classical musician with nearly rock star status, he is one of today’s most in-demand pianists.

 This Grammy Award-winning pianist Daniil Trifonov has made a spectacular ascent of the classical music world, as solo artist, champion of the concerto repertoire, chamber and vocal collaborator, and composer.
 Combining consummate technique with rare sensitivity and depth, his performances are a perpetual source of awe.
 “He has everything and more, … tenderness and also the demonic element.
 I never heard anything like that,” marveled pianist Martha Argerich.
 With Transcendental, the Liszt collection that marked his third title as an exclusive Deutsche Grammophon artist, Trifonov won the Grammy Award for Best Instrumental Solo Album of 2018.
 Named Gramophone’s 2016 Artist of the Year and Musical America’s 2019 Artist of the Year, he was made a “Chevalier de l’Ordre des Arts et des Lettres” by the French government in 2021.
 As The Times of London notes, he is “without question the most astounding pianist of our age.”